rern/RuneAudio_Addons/guideline.md

 	- file path:
 		- must be the same as `install.sh`
 		- destination `/usr/local/bin/` for custom download

+- consult with [JS plugin list]() used by othr addons to avoid redundant install or critical uninstall
 - update will be done by uninstall > install

 **1.1  `install.sh` template**